Vinodnkr/Vinodnkr/README.md

 - 🌱 I’m currently learning **Typescript, jquery**

-- 👨‍💻 All of my projects are available at [https://vinods.ccbp.tech/](https://vinods.ccbp.tech/)
+- 👨‍💻 All of my projects are available at the following [https://vinods.ccbp.tech/](https://vinods.ccbp.tech/)

 - 💬 Ask me about **MERN, Python, HTML, CSS, Javascript**